Find out what chips are gluten-free, which brands to buy, and find out if your favorites are safe for your gluten-free diet.

 Doritos

-Only one flavor of Doritos are considered to be gluten-free: DORITOS® Simply Organic White Cheddar Flavored Tortilla Chips
+Only one flavor of Doritos are considered to be gluten-free: DORITOS® Simply Organic White Cheddar Flavored Tortilla Chips.
+Their DORITOS® Salsa Verde Flavored Tortilla chips are considered gluten-free and made without milk ingredients as well.

-Here is a list of the non-gluten-containing Doritos products (source):
+Here is a list of the Doritos products that were previously listed as not containing gluten ingredients, but aren’t any longer:

 - DORITOS® Cool Ranch® Flavored Tortilla Chips